-The technology of Wireless Power Transfer is an emerging and fast growing among the technology trend 2020 ~ 2030.
+The technology of Wireless Power Transfer is emerging and fast-growing among the technology trend 2020 ~ 2030.
 It is the spread of electrical energy without wires as a physical connection.
-One transmitter device is used in a Wireless power transmission system which is driven by electric power.
+One transmitter device is used in a wireless power transmission system which is driven by electric power.
 This device generates an electromagnetic field that transmits power through space to a receiver device and removes power from the field and stores it to an electrical load.
-The technology of wireless power transmission may eradicate the use of the wires and batteries.
-It would increase the movement, an opportuneness, and safety of an electronic device for all customers.
+The technology of wireless power transmission may eradicate the use of wires and batteries.
+It would increase the movement, opportuneness, and safety of an electronic device for all customers.
 The wireless power transfer is very useful to power electrical devices.
 It is suitable where interconnecting wires are difficult and hazardous.

 Groups of wireless power transfer

 There are two main groups of wireless power techniques:

 The power is conveyed over short distances by magnetic fields using inductive coupling between coils of wire.

 The power is transferred by beams of electromagnetic radiation as similar to microwaves or laser beams in this technique.
 These techniques may passage energy extended distances and must be pointed at the receiver.